akiokussu/devsecops/README.md

 - Trivy for vuln analysis
 - Common sense and a lot of beers :)

-## Infrastructure Security Design
+# Infrastructure Design

-### VPC and Subnet Layout
+## VPC and Subnet Layout Overview
 - **VPC (`vpc.tf`)**: Establishes an isolated network environment within AWS, encapsulating all project resources.
-- **Public Subnet (`subnets.tf`)**: Allocated for resources that need direct internet access, such as bastion hosts on port 22 (for testing purpose from my home IP), Nginx server on port 443 or NAT Gateways.
+- **Public Subnet (`subnets.tf`)**: Allocated for resources that need direct internet access, such as bastion host on port 22 (for testing purpose from my home IP), Nginx server on port 443 or NAT Gateway.
 - **Private Subnet (`subnets.tf`)**: Reserved for backend services like Jenkins and web application server, preventing direct exposure to the public internet and enhancing security.

 ### Jenkins and Application Server